 Don’t forget Mardi Gras on the Riverwalk.

 We remember the Alamo each March.
-The fall of the Alamo happened on March 6, 1836 so the Saturday and Sunday nearest to this date is used for this event.
-For 2011, the dates are March 5 and 6.
-Dawn at the Alamo is on March 6, 2011 at dawn.
+The fall of the Alamo happened on March 6, 1836, so the Saturday and Sunday nearest to this date is used for this event.
+The dates are March 5 and 6.
+Dawn at the Alamo is on March 6 at dawn.

 Also in March, we dye the San Antonio River green.